-Throughout the 80s and 90s Ulstein leveraged its niche within offshore to build an international business, acquiring other firms – such as deck machinery and engine producer BMV (Bergens Mekaniske Verksted) in 1985 – and creating a sales and service network that spanned the world’s key ports.
+Throughout the 80s and 90s, Ulstein leveraged its niche in offshore to build an international business, acquiring other firms – such as deck machinery and engine producer BMV (Bergens Mekaniske Verksted) in 1985 – and creating a sales and service network that spanned the world’s key ports.
 Prior to the acquisition of 90% of the business by Vickers and then Rolls-Royce in 1999, Ulstein had grown to more than 4,000 employees, with a turnover in excess of NOK 4 billion.

-Divesting itself of so much allowed the new look Ulstein Group to refocus on a core strength – providing innovative vessels and systems tailored to customers in demanding segments.
+Divesting itself of so much allowed the new look Ulstein Group to refocus on its core strength – providing innovative vessels and systems tailored to customers in demanding segments.
 And, initially, offshore was the key.

 Multifunctional anchor handling vessel ‘Olympic Hercules’, delivered in 2002, was the first of a new generation of advanced Ulstein designs.
-However, it was in 2005 that the firm’s flair for innovation truly revolutionized offshore shipping, with the advent of X–BOW®.
+However, it was in 2005 that the firm’s flair for innovation truly revolutionized offshore shipping, with the advent of the X–BOW®.

 X marks the spot

-X–BOW® demonstrated Ulstein’s ability to rip up the rulebook - creating, realizing and commercializing concepts that are unique, in characteristics, performance and customer benefits.
+The X–BOW® demonstrated Ulstein’s ability to rip up the rulebook - creating, realizing and commercializing concepts that are unique, in characteristics, performance and customer benefits.

-This concept transfers the X–BOW® benefits to the aft of the ship.
+This concept transfers the X–BOW benefits to the aft of the ship.
 In doing so it provides reduced pitch motion, increased flexibility, extended operational windows in bad weather, improved crew safety, and reduced fuel consumption, with lower environmental emissions.
 It marks a full circle evolution of the X hull design and is particularly suited, although not limited, to the blossoming offshore wind segment.

-The first X-STERN® delivery was made on 23 June 2016 with the SOV (Service Operation Vessel) Windea La Cour setting sail.
+The first X-STERN delivery was made on 23 June 2016 with the SOV (Service Operation Vessel) Windea La Cour setting sail.

 Ulstein’s move into offshore wind is indicative of a history built on adaptation and knowledge transfer.
 The firm is always looking for the next opportunity where its expertise and evolving product and service portfolio can deliver customer advantage.
 As such wind, with its obvious similarities to the offshore oil and gas sector, is a growth market, while cruise, yachts and RoPax, where Ulstein’s design innovation and shipbuilding pedigree can deliver added value, are seen as future development drivers.

 But the company isn’t just focused on steel.
-The digital revolution has transformed life on land and is sweeping over the seas, with increased system technology, management systems and automation paving the way for a truly connected shipping industry.
+The digital revolution has transformed life on land and is sweeping over the seas, with increased system technology, management systems and automation paving the way for truly connected shipping industry.

 Ulstein aims to emulate its position at the vanguard of ship design with developments in vessel technology, using its X-CONNECT® architecture as the platform for on-board products such as ULSTEIN IAS and ULSTEIN PMS, connected to digital and autonomous systems.

-X-CONNECT® provides a cornerstone for current and future systems.
+X-CONNECT provides a cornerstone for current and future systems.
 It unites them on a single platform and gives on and offshore teams the data they need to make decisions enhancing operations, environmental performance, business efficiency, and stakeholder value, not to forget feeding back into new generations of Ulstein designs.